 The models that work best locally (according to community reports):

-hermes-2-pro and mistral:7b: recommended by Ollama's own docs for tool calling, but limited reasoning depth.
+hermes3 and mistral:7b: recommended for tool calling, but limited reasoning depth compared to the 30B+ models above.

 For anything under 8B parameters, expect frequent tool call failures, context loss, and hallucinated skill executions.
 These models are fine for simple chat.
 They're not fine for autonomous agent operations.